-As with most awards, it is usually better to seek external nominators and endorsers.
+As with most awards, seeking external nominators and endorsers is usually better.

 Can an individual or organization submit a body of work for the award, or should it be a single product/application?

-There are no constraints regarding a nomination of a body of work vs. a single application.
+There are no constraints regarding nominating a body of work vs. a single application.

 Is there any limit on the number of people in the team that is nominated?

-There is no limit on the number of people in the nominated team.
+There is no limit on the number of people on the nominated team.